BrandonR541/userscripts/README.md

 # userscripts
 Scripts for web browsers using tampermonkey or similiar.

+**Amazon Notepad**
-**Amazon Notepad was created by LeoDupont https://github.com/LeoDupont/userscripts, all I have done is make a couple of cosmetic tweaks, Leo is awesome for figuring out all of the real code.**
+This was created by LeoDupont https://github.com/LeoDupont/userscripts, all I have done is make a couple of cosmetic tweaks, Leo is awesome for figuring out all of the real code.

     -> Toggle switch added to hide note section
             Pages with no notes default to hidden